Richard Faʻaoso: Newcastle Knights

-After 2007, Fa'aoso was released to sign a 2-year deal with the recently cleaned out, Brian Smith-coached Newcastle Knights.
-During 2008, Fa'aoso became a permanent first-grader for Newcastle, earning a new 3-year contract for the Knights after making 45 appearances and scoring 7 tries for the club.
-Fa'aoso made another 46 appearances, scoring 3 tries during 2010 and 2011, making the Knights the club that he has spent the most time with.
+After 2007, Fa'aoso was released to sign a two-year deal with the recently cleaned out, Brian Smith-coached Newcastle Knights.
+During 2008, Fa'aoso became a permanent first-grader for Newcastle, earning a new three-year contract for the Newcastle club after making 45 appearances and scoring seven tries for the club.
+Fa'aoso made another 46 appearances, scoring three tries during 2010 and 2011, making the Newcastle side the club that he spent the most time with.

-In 2012 Wayne Bennett took over as coach of the Knights and at the halfway stage of the season Fa'aoso had only made 8 appearances for the team.
+In 2012 Wayne Bennett took over as coach of the Newcastle outfit and at the halfway stage of the season Fa'aoso had only made eight appearances for the team.
 He was told that he wouldn't be re-signed for 2013 after 99 games and wouldn't be stopped if he were to find a new club to join mid-season before 30 June transfer deadline.

 Melbourne Storm

 On 27 June 2012, Fa'aoso traveled to Melbourne to have a fitness test in order to sign with the Melbourne Storm for the remainder of the 2012 season.
 He officially signed with the Storm later that afternoon.
 The Storm's general manager of Football Operations, Frank Ponissi, said the signing of Fa'aoso was a welcome addition to their NRL squad : "We see Richie's signing as a chance to bring some further experience and strength to our roster."
 Fa'aoso left the Knights as a fan favourite, playing 99 games and scoring 12 tries.
 Fa'aoso said about the move “I have had a ball at the Knights and I will always have great mates here, I thank the Knights for the opportunity and to everyone for their efforts; the coaches, my teammates, the trainers, just everyone at the Club for all they have done for me.
 Wayne (Bennett) was great to give me a chance at the start of the season and I am disappointed I was unable to make the most of it.
 I also want to say thank you to all of the Knights fans for your support.
 The time is right for me to move on and I wish the Knights all the best for the rest of the season and beyond.”

 On 30 September 2012, Fa'aoso came off the bench in the Melbourne Storm's 2012 NRL Grand Final win over the Canterbury-Bankstown Bulldogs.
-He played a total of 6 games for the club.
+He played a total of six games for the club.

 Manly Warringah Sea Eagles

-On 10 July 2012, just 13 days after signing with Melbourne, Fa'aoso signed a 2-year deal with the Manly Warringah Sea Eagles starting in 2013, despite not yet having played a game for the Melbourne Storm.
+On 10 July 2012, just 13 days after signing with Melbourne, Fa'aoso signed a two-year deal with the Manly Warringah Sea Eagles starting in 2013, despite not yet having played a game for the Melbourne Storm.

 Towards the end of the 2013 NRL season, Fa'aoso broke his neck.
 In February 2014, doctors advised him never to play Rugby league again.
 He subsequently announced his retirement from Rugby league.